neuland-ingolstadt/neuland.app-native/.github/CONTRIBUTING.md

 -   [Node.js 18 LTS](https://nodejs.org/en/)
 -   [Yarn](https://docs.expo.dev/get-started/installation/)
+-   [Watchman](https://facebook.github.io/watchman/docs/install) (for Linux or macOS users)

 3. Install project dependencies by running the following command in the project directory:

     ```bash
     yarn install
     ```

+4. In addition is recommended to use the ESLint and Prettier extensions for your IDE to get real-time feedback on your code.

 ## Development